 Written application shall be filed with the Conservation Commission to perform activities affecting resource areas protected by this bylaw.
-The permit application shall include such information and plans as are deemed necessary by the Commission to describe proposed activities and their effects on the resource areas protected by this bylaw.
-No activities shall commence without receiving and complying with a permit issued pursuant to this bylaw.
-The Commission in an appropriate case may accept as the application and plans under this bylaw any application and plans filed under the Wetlands Protection Act (G.L.
-Ch.
-131 §40) and regulations (310 CMR 10.00), but the Commission is not obliged to do so.
+The permit application shall include information and plans as required by the Wetlands Protection Act (G.L.Ch.131 §40) and Wetland Regulations (310 CMR 10.00).
+The Commission may also require additional information to describe proposed activities and their effects on resource areas as specified in the regulations of the Commission.

 Any person desiring to know whether or not a proposed activity or an area is subject to this bylaw may in writing request a determination from the Commission.
-Such a Request for Determination of Applicability (RDA) or Abbreviated Notice of Resource Area Delineation (ANRAD) filed under the Act shall include information and plans as are deemed necessary by the Commission.
+Such a Request for Determination of Applicability (RDA) or Abbreviated Notice of Resource Area Delineation (ANRAD) filed under the Act shall include information and plans as required by the Wetlands Protection Act (G.L.
+Ch.
+131 §40), Wetland Regulations (310 CMR 10.00), and as specified in the regulations of the Commission.